Ditzy Scene

 "Ditzy Scene" is a song by English rock band Cardiacs.
-It was planned as the opening track and lead single from the band's unfinished sixth album, LSD.
-It was released on Org Records, and was the band's last single to be released in frontman Tim Smith's lifetime, as well as their most recent to be composed of entirely new material.
+It was released as a limited edition EP on Org Records in 2007, and was the band's last EP/single to be released in frontman Tim Smith's lifetime, as well as their most recent to be composed of entirely new material until 2025.
+The three tracks on the EP, transformed, feature on the band's sixth and final album, LSD (2025).

 "Ditzy Scene" was included in Progs list of Knifeworld frontman Kavus Torabi's Guide to Cardiacs.
 In 2018, the Alphabet Business Concern rereleased the song on Bandcamp.

 Writing and recording

 "Ditzy Scene" was written by Tim Smith and Kavus Torabi.
 It was the first of several songs written following a Cardiacs' line-up change in 2004.
-Torabi wrote the lyrics after beginning to record their unreleased sixth album, provisionally titled LSD, in 2005.
+Torabi wrote the lyrics after beginning to record their sixth album, provisionally titled LSD, in 2005.
 He said it was planned to be remixed for the album: